yugabyte/yugabyte-db/docs/content/latest/integrations/apache-spark/java.md

 You can also use the `.filter()` function provided by Spark to add filtering conditions.

-Note that the preceding operators are currently evaluated by Spark and not propagated to YCQL queries (as " -> "  `jsonb` operators).
-This is tracked by <https://github.com/yugabyte/yugabyte-db/issues/6738>.
+Note that the preceding operators are currently evaluated by Spark and not propagated to YCQL queries (as `->` JSONB operators).
+This is tracked by [GitHub issue #6738](https://github.com/yugabyte/yugabyte-db/issues/6738).

 When the `get_json_object` function is used in the projection clause, only the target sub-object is requested and returned by YugabyteDB, as demonstrated in the following example, where only the sub-object at `key[1].m[2].b` is returned: